angus-mackenzie/Autom8/README.md

 There are a few problems with this Vagrantfile that I would like to fix.
 Firstly, the xenial64 box is running 16.04 - and while that distribution is fine I would like to use 18.04 in the future.
 However, at the time of writing it seems there aren't any major 18.04 boxes available at the vagrant box website [here](https://app.vagrantup.com/boxes/search).
 So I will have to change that at another stage.

 Then I install `python-dev`, but the issue with that is that it will make my installation dependent on a specific python version.
 However, the work I am doing currently requires that I have python 2.7 as the default.
 So I want to use a tool like [pyenv](https://github.com/pyenv/pyenv) to install specific python versions on the fly.
-So in order to do this, I would need to add the following lines to the provisioning script:
+In order to do this, I would need to add the following lines to the provisioning script:
 ```shell
 git clone https://github.com/pyenv/pyenv.git ~/.pyenv
 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.bashrc